James Woolsey: Other

 In 2010, Woolsey supported Oklahoma SQ 755, forbidding courts from considering or using Sharia, recording a message aired for thousands of Oklahomans.
-Woolsey, along with co-authors such as former Deputy Under Secretary of Defense for Intelligence William G. Boykin and activist Frank Gaffney, released a book entitled Shariah: The Threat to America, published by the Center for Security Policy.
+Woolsey, along with co-authors such as former Deputy Under Secretary of Defense for Intelligence William G. Boykin and activist Frank Gaffney, released a book entitled Shariah: The Threat To America, published by the Center for Security Policy.
 The book "describes what its authors call a 'stealth jihad' that must be thwarted before it's too late", and argues: "Most mosques in the United States already have been radicalized, that most Muslim social organizations are fronts for violent jihadists and that Muslims who practice sharia law seek to impose it in this country".

 Woolsey was supportive of former CIA Director Leon Panetta, whom he has compared to Kennedy-era CIA head John McCone.

 Woolsey believes that Edward Snowden's disclosure of classified intelligence methods has done grave damage to the security of western nations.
 During an interview with Fox News on December 17, 2013, discussing the idea of granting Snowden amnesty, Woolsey stated, "I think giving him amnesty is idiotic. ...
 He should be prosecuted for treason.
 If convicted by a jury of his peers, he should be hanged by his neck until he is dead".
 In a CNN interview, Woolsey said "the blood of a lot of these French young people is on [Snowden's] hands."

 In a letter to the editor published in the July 5, 2012, The Wall Street Journal, Woolsey wrote that he supported the release of Jonathan Pollard, citing the passage of time: "When I recommended against clemency, Pollard had been in prison less than a decade.
 Today he has been incarcerated for over a quarter of a century under his life sentence."
 He pointed out that of the more than 50 recently convicted Soviet and Chinese spies, only two received life sentences, and two-thirds were sentenced to less time than Pollard has served so far.
 He further stated that "Pollard has cooperated fully with the U.S. government, pledged not to profit from his crime (e.g., from book sales), and has many times expressed remorse for what he did."
 Woolsey expressed his belief that Pollard is still imprisoned only because he is Jewish.
 He said, "anti-Semitism played a role in the continued detention of Pollard ...
 For those hung up for some reason on the fact that he's an American Jew, pretend he's a Greek- or Korean- or Filipino-American and free him."

 Woolsey was interviewed in Boris Malagurski's documentary film The Weight of Chains 2 (2014), in which he said that the "United States and the CIA made mistakes and make mistakes all the time".

-In April 2021, Woolsey stated in an interview, while promoting his book Operation Dragon: Inside the Kremlin's Secret War on America, where he claims the Soviet Union ordered the assassination of John F. Kennedy, that he believes aliens were responsible for an anecdote told to him by 'someone he respects.'
+In April 2021, Woolsey claimed that the Soviet Union ordered the assassination of John F. Kennedy, in an interview promoting his book, Operation Dragon: Inside the Kremlin's Secret War on America.

+Woolsey is a member of the American Committee for Peace in Chechnya.